piharpi/jekyll-klise/README.md

 Navigate to `localhost:4000`.
 You're Welcome, Fork and be Stargaze.

+**Don't Forget** to change site icon, go to `jekyll-klise/assets/favicons` and replace with your own.

 ## Contributing

 If you see any typos or formatting errors in a post, or any other issue that needs to be addressed, please do not hesitate to open a pull request and fix it!